Everything you need to know about Teia's DAO Token distribution

 Does it make a difference if I have multiple wallets or just one?

-If you have been active in the Teia/hicetnunc ecosystem with multiple wallets, you will need to claim your Teia DAO Tokens with each of those wallets to receive all the Tokens you are eligible to.
+You will need to claim your Teia DAO Tokens with each wallet that was actibve on hic et nunc and/or Teia to Tokens in order to receive all the Tokens you are eligible to.

-If you had you minting collected activity distributed you could get a little more or less tokens than if you had the same activity on one wallet depending of the case.
+If your minting and collecting activity is distributed between multiple wallets, you could get a little more or less tokens than if you had the same activity on one wallet depending of the case, but the difference should be minimal compared to one wallet with all your activity.

 Wallets with less than 14 active days are not counted, so if one of your wallets had little activity, you might not get any token from it.
 Some parameters use a weight that is proportional to the square root, so having several wallets helps to get more tokens.